micwu562/nspire-minesweeper/README.md

 # Source

-`source.lua` contains the lua script for the game.
-It is unfortunately not enough to reproduce the entire document, since image resources need to be imported too.
-I lost the original images; at some point I may try to recover or recreate them.
+`source.lua` contains the lua script for the game, and the `resources/` folder contains all image resources.
+When uploading image resources, the resource name should match the file name (without the `.png`)